 - Dream Driven Apparel (Alex Safiran) offers made-to-order customizable clothing and accessories.
 Designs are made in-house, printed, and then shipped to the customer’s doorstep.
 Over 130 products have been sold to date.

 - Tap Network, LLC (Donovan Benko) is the byproduct of a passion for engaging and safe social media.
 It allows users to connect with businesses for marketing opportunities, promote their social portfolio and make passive income.
-Tap Network currently has over five million users.
+Tap Network has access to over five million social media users through their creative networks.